Ferry Porsche: Second World War

 Porsche volunteered to join the SS on December 17, 1938, later claiming, falsely, that he had been conscripted by Himmler to design the Schwimmwagen.
 He would continue to deny having volunteered until his death.
 To avoid the aerial bombings of Stuttgart, Ferry Porsche was forced to bring some of the design departments to Austria, to two locations, Gmünd/Carinthia and Zell am See, where the family had a farm.
-Nonetheless, he stayed personally in Stuttgart, managing the business where factories were staffed with coerced labor.
+Nonetheless, he stayed personally in Stuttgart, managing the business where factories were staffed with slave labor.

 Meanwhile, Porsche senior continued on at Wolfsburg, working for the Germans until the end of the war.
 The production of compact civilian cars at that factory had been halted, to produce small military cars called Kübelwagen.

 Though, after the end of WWII, the French government requested formally that the Porsche family build a French version of the compact Volkswagen, in November 1945.

 A group of French producers, led by Jean Pierre Peugeot, resisted this.
 During an official appointment at Wolfsburg, both Porsches, father and son, as well as Anton Piëch, a Viennese attorney who was Louise Porsche's husband, were arrested together as criminals of war, on December 15.
-Without any trial, a bail of 500,000 francs was officially asked for each of the Porsche's.
+Without any trial, a bail of 500,000 francs was officially asked for each of the Porsches.
 It could be afforded only for Ferry Porsche who moved then to Austria, in July 1946.
 His father was taken instead to prison at Dijon.